aloftdata/globam.science/pages/irac-2022-abstracts.md

 The movement properties of foraging animals are known to vary in relation to prey abundance, as described for terrestrial and marine environments.
 Yet, due to technological and logistical limitations, there is still lack of information regarding the foraging movements of aerial foragers.
 Specifically for insectivores, it is well established that insect abundance aloft is highly variable over time but it is not clear if and in what ways aerial insect predators respond to these dynamics.
 We used BirdScan-MR1 radar to estimate the Movement Traffic Rate (MTR) of insects over the Hula Valley in northeastern Israel and used tiny transmitters of the ATLAS system attached to Little swifts (_Apus affinis_) to investigate specific foraging movement properties.
 The unique combination of these two advanced systems allowed examining, for the first time, how the dynamics of insect densities affect the movement of aerial insectivores.
 We examined how insect MTR affected eight different movement properties of Little swifts during the breeding season.
 We found that insect MTR varied between different days by up to one order of magnitude.
 We found a decrease in the mean distance of the birds from the breeding colony but an increase in the length of daily foraging trajectory in days with higher insect MTR.
 Also in days with higher insect MTR, the rate of visits to the colony was lower and the arrival at the breeding colony at dusk was earlier.
 Additionally, the distance between individuals increased with higher insect MTR.
 We found no effect of insect MTR on the time of morning departure from the breeding colony, the flight speed of the birds, and the duration of visits at the breeding colony.
 The study shows that variation in the abundance of aerial insects influence key foraging movement properties, with possible impact on the breeding characteristics and potentially the reproductive output of swifts.
 In addition, it demonstrates the importance of studies that combine radar and biotelemetry methodologies for enhanced understanding of different ecological processes by providing a thorough exploration of predator-prey relationships in the airspace.

 {: id="cato"}
-#### Bird Migration Forecast : Developing Radar-Based Forecasts of Bird Migration over Switzerland
+#### Bird migration forecast: developing radar-based forecasts of bird migration over Switzerland

 **Tom Carrard**, Baptiste Schmid, Lukas Gudmundsson